browserengineering/book/book/security.md

     more details on how web servers can *opt in* to allowing cross-origin requests.
 To steal cookies, it's the attacker's server that would to opt in to receiving stolen cookies.
-Or, in a real browser, `evil.js` add images or scripts to the page to trigger additional requests.
+Or, in a real browser, `evil.js` could add images or scripts to the page to trigger additional requests.

 [^how-send]: In our limited browser the attack has to be a little